morgharrisx/fullstack-3/project-doc.md

 - Create a Figma board to brainstorm potential project ideas
 - Finalise project idea
 - Identify key features of the app
-- Created a group on Slack for easy communication within the grou
+- Create a group on Slack for easy communication within the group

   Outcome(s): Clearly defined project goals and features ready to be documented.

 #### Week 2: Design (July 29th - August 4th)

-- Created a Trello board & shared Google Drive to store key project documents and tasks
+- Create a Trello board & shared Google Drive to store key project documents and tasks
 - Create a GitHub repo - establish rules on branches/reviewers/pull requests
 - Finalise the project roadmap
 - Create individual Spotify accounts (if not already using) in order to test the app functionalities
 - Create wireframes & UI mockups for the app using Figma
 - Establish necessary libraries/packages
   Confirm name of the application with the group
-- Create an outline of the project, detailing its scope, features, tech stack, and user requirements.
+- Create an outline of the project, detailing its scope, features, tech stack, and user requirements

   Outcome(s): Assignment completed and submitted for feedback.
 Final design ready for the development phase

 #### Week 3 & 4: Core Development (August 5th - August 18th)

-- Logo to be created
+- Create Logo
 - Build components for user authentication and basic data display (initial information fetched from Spotify)
 - Start implementing the Spotify API integration to retrieve user data and statistics.
 - Complete additional features (most streamed songs, albums, artists)